Pushpendra6367/DARK_BOT/README.md

 This is a userbot made for telegram.
 I made this userbot with help of all other userbots available in telegram.
 All credits goes to its Respective Owners....

 Darkbot made by @Harsh_78.
 Join for update related info channel and group :- https://t.me/Dark_Bot_Support THANKS FOR VISITING OUR REPO💖
-[![DARKBOT LOGO](https://telegra.ph/file/954404ea098b992470ea5.jpg)](https://t.me/Dark_bot_Support)
+Very easy to deploy.
+You can deploy Darkbot in very less time [![DARKBOT LOGO](https://telegra.ph/file/954404ea098b992470ea5.jpg)](https://t.me/Dark_bot_Support)